lambducas/folke/README.md

 - Package backend with arbitrary frontend (library for proof editor backend)

 ## IDEAS
-- Use reference counting to check that all parts of the proof is used.
-- Latex output for proofs.
 - Support for subscript in front end, nice if x_0 renders fancy.

 ## Build